iamtecheater/Birthday-Records/README.md

 A simple React project for Birthday Records

-# Dowmload na dinstall with npm install
+# Download and install with npm install